nilesh-patil/ultrasound-doppler-angle-estimation/docs/results.md

 ## Learned versus classical, and fusion {#learned-vs-classical}

-A purely classical, image-only structure-tensor angle prior reaches 3.16&deg; MAE on the narrow base-angle band, and a circular fusion of the learned and classical estimates reaches 2.72&deg; MAE, improving on either alone.
+A purely classical, image-only structure-tensor angle prior reaches 3.16&deg; MAE on the narrow base-angle band, and a circular fusion of the learned and classical estimates reaches 2.72&deg; MAE, improving on the classical prior and on the learned model's base-band error.
 The learned model and a hand-crafted geometric cue capture partly complementary information.

 <details class="caveat">
 <summary>The fusion number is in-sample, on a narrow band of angles</summary>